TGM-HIT/moodle-cli/README.md

   - replace a label's text
   - replace a page's description and page content
   - replace a resource's description and file
+  - replace a course section's summary (sections are not modules but directly part of a course, but they are supported as well)

   these are achieved through [Module Content Service API endpoints](https://github.com/TGM-HIT/moodle-local_modcontentservice?tab=readme-ov-file#endpoint-functions)